-Tottenham Hotspur Women v Manchester City Women
+Weir inspires Man City to win at Spurs

 Post update

-Ria Percival (Tottenham Hotspur Women) wins a free kick in the defensive half.
+Julie Blakstad (Manchester City Women) wins a free kick on the right wing.

 Post update